bouvet/ASP.NET-Core/Labs/1 - Getting started.md

     "web": "WebApplication11"
   },
   ```
-  Change 'dnx451' to 'net451' in the 'frameworks' section.
+  Change from dnx451 to net451 in the frameworks section.
 1. Update the `public static void Main` method in `Startup.cs` to match the following:

   ``` c#